 Conservation easements also serve double duty by simultaneously providing permanent habitat protection and serving as an asset when Ducks Unlimited seeks public funding.
 The monetary value of the easements provides DU with an important non-federal match when applying for North American Wetlands Conservation Act (NAWCA) grants or other state and federal funding programs.

 DU's Plan for the Southeast Wetlands

-Ducks Unlimited is seeking to raise $49.5 million in public and philanthropic funds to achieve our conservation goals in the Southeast Wetlands Initiative area, including nearly $37 million from generous philanthropic leaders like you.
+Ducks Unlimited is seeking to raise public and philanthropic funds to achieve our conservation goals in the Southeast Wetlands Initiative area.
 Funding derived from the Southeast Wetlands Initiative enables Ducks Unlimited to conduct important science, public policy, and outreach efforts, as well as conserving the habitats important to waterfowl that migrate and winter in these states.
 DU's research and evaluation efforts are the foundation upon which our direct conservation programs and our policy and outreach work are based.